erxes/erxes/docs/administrator/integrations.md

   #### Now we are ready to config our provider
 ### Gmail
 1. Create the Google project and config gmail for the [Nylas guide](https://docs.nylas.com/docs/creating-a-google-project-for-dev)
-    - Get the following config from your Google project and config as follows in `erxes-integrations.env`
+    - Get the following config from your Google project and config as follows in `erxes-integrations/.env`
     ```Shell
     GOOGLE_PROJECT_ID='google project id'
     GOOGLE_CLIENT_ID='google client id'